ivanmota/IgugaChecksumUtility/README.md

 1. Create the build;
 2. Create the module name and the current version folders on the current Powershell Modules directory of the current user;
-3. Copy all the `Release` folder content to it; and
+3. Copy all the `Release\IgugaChecksumUtility` folder content to it; and
 4. Proceed with the module import process.

 ## Execution Policy issues on Windows